Conservative liberalism: Germany

-Ordoliberalism is more a variant of conservative liberalism than classical liberalism (which is economic liberalism that embraces cultural liberalism) or social liberalism, in principle because it is influenced by the notion of social justice based on traditional Catholic teachings.
+Ordoliberalism is more a variant of conservative liberalism than classical liberalism, which is economic liberalism that embraces cultural liberalism, or social liberalism, in principle because it is influenced by the notion of social justice based on traditional Catholic teachings.
 After the war, Germany pursued economic growth based on the social market economy, which is deeply related to ordoliberalism.

 United Kingdom

-In the United Kingdom, David Hume, Adam Smith and Edmund Burke have been identified as conservative liberals.
+In the United Kingdom, David Hume, Adam Smith, and Edmund Burke have been identified as conservative liberals.

 United States

-In the United States, liberal usually refers to a social liberal form, so those referred to as conservative liberals in Europe are often simply referred to as conservatives in the United States.
+In the United States, liberal usually refers to a social liberal form.
+As such, those referred to as conservative liberals in Europe are often simply referred to as conservatives in the United States.
 Milton Friedman and Irving Kristol are mentioned as representative conservative liberal scholars.

-Harry S. Truman is considered a conservative-liberal or national-liberal (although he supported Keynesian economic policies).
-The former president Franklin D. Roosevelt supported the socially liberal agenda and was and conciliatory to the Soviet Union, but Truman supported a more moderate social policy and was a strong anti-communist.

 Political scientists evaluate all politicians in the United States as liberals in the academic sense.
-In general, rather than the Democratic Party, which is close to social-liberal, the Republican Party is evaluated as a conservative-liberal party.
-In the case of the Democratic Party, Blue Dog Democrats is evaluated as close to conservative-liberal in fiscal policy.
-However, the current Blue Dog is cultural moderate to liberal.
-(Unlike classical liberals, conservative liberals in Europe, including KESK, sometimes criticize cultural liberalism.)
+In general, rather than the Democratic Party, which is close to social liberalism, the Republican Party is evaluated as a conservative-liberal party.
+In the case of the Democratic Party, the Blue Dog Coalition is evaluated as close to conservative-liberal in fiscal policy, and as moderate to liberal on cultural issues.
+Conservative liberals in Europe, such as Finland's Centre Party, sometimes criticize cultural liberalism.

-American neoconservatives might be classified as conservative liberals, according to Peter Lawler, a professor at Berry College, who argued: [I]n America today, responsible liberals—who are usually called neoconservatives—see that liberalism depends on human beings who are somewhat child-centered, patriotic, and religious.
+American neoconservatives might be classified as conservative liberals according to Peter Lawler, a professor at Berry College, who argued:

+[I]n America today, responsible liberals—who are usually called neoconservatives—see that liberalism depends on human beings who are somewhat child-centered, patriotic, and religious.
 These responsible liberals praise these non-individualistic human propensities in an effort to shore up liberalism.
-One of their slogans is 'conservative sociology with liberal politics.'
+One of their slogans is "conservative sociology with liberal politics."
 The neoconservatives recognize that the politics of free and rational individuals depends upon a pre-political social world that is far from free and rational as a whole.
-In the American context, conservative liberalism as well as liberal conservatism should not be confused with libertarian conservatism, influenced by right-libertarianism.